jpaige343/faceify/README.md

 - Visual Code Studio

 # Getting Started:
 For my unit 2 project at GA I wanted to see what it would look like to mesh my knowledge of Esthetics and new found interest in Software Engineering.
 This resulted in developing a community oriented approach to skin-care.
-Users can create and edit their personal profiles, share and perform full CRUD capabilities on products they use and love, and interact with the community via a message board to talk routines, expereinces, get ideas, and anything else skin-care related.
+Users can create and edit their personal profiles, share and perform full CRUD capabilities on products they use and love, and interact with the community via a message board to talk routines, experiences, get ideas, and anything else skin-care related.

 Check it out [here](https://faceify-project.herokuapp.com/)